mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step9.md

 ![Query logging for filtering](./images/Filtering%20works.png)

-## Extra excercise
+## Extra Exercise

-Add a query to select only these order where all orderlines contain more than 5 items.
+Add a query to select only those orders where all order lines contain more than 5 items.

 [Next step](./Step10.md)